Teaching English as a Foreign Language TEFL Program Fulbright Carlos Rico Award for North American Studies FAQ

 Eligibility & Requirements

 • A letter of invitation from a qualified Mexican university, accredited institution or research facility located in a U.S. - Mexico border state (with the exception of Tamaulipas) is required.
-Eligible states are Baja California Norte, Sonora, Chihuahua, Coahuila and Nuevo Leon (Locations must comply with U.S. Dept. of State Travel Warnings - see Security Policy below).
-Candidates can have affiliation letter pending at the time of application.
-Grantee must provide a letter of affiliation before grant start date.
-COMEXUS can assist with affiliation referrals as necessary.
+Eligible states are Baja California Norte, Sonora, Chihuahua, Coahuila and Nuevo León (Locations must comply with U.S. Dept. of State Travel Warnings - see Security Policy below).
+Candidates should submit the letter of invitation with their application before close date, and will be required prior to interview.

 • Candidates living, working or studying in Mexico are not eligible to apply.